-The process known as ANIWZCS2 launcher for Windows belongs to software ANIWZCS2 Service Launcher (version (9x)) or APC PowerChute Personal Edition or D-Link Wireless N DWA-140 by Alpha Networks (www.alphanetworks.com) or Wireless Service.
+The process known as ANIWZCS2 launcher for Windows belongs to software ANIWZCS2 Service Launcher (version (9x)) or D-Link Wireless N DWA-140 or D-Link RangeBooster N DWA-140 by Wireless Service or Alpha Networks (www.alphanetworks.com).

 Description: WZCSLDR2.exe is not essential for the Windows OS and causes relatively few problems.
-WZCSLDR2.exe is located in a subfolder of "C:\Program Files" - generally C:\Program Files\ANI\ANIWZCS2 Service\.
+WZCSLDR2.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\—generally C:\Program Files\ANI\ANIWZCS2 Service\.

 WZCSLDR2.exe is not a Windows core file.
 The application starts upon Windows startup (see Registry key: MACHINE\Run).
 The program is not visible.
-WZCSLDR2.exe is able to hide itself.
-Therefore the technical security rating is 49% dangerous; however you should also read the users reviews.
+WZCSLDR2.exe is able to hide itself and record keyboard and mouse inputs.
+Therefore the technical security rating is 48% dangerous; however you should also read the user reviews.